fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 In the hardest comp-fi, programming skills contribute to the reader’s understanding of the plot, or perhaps vice versa: the plot contributes to the reader’s understanding of programming.
 You could probably class it all as [rational fiction](https://www.reddit.com/r/rational/).

-Genres are often defined by what they are NOT, so here are some honourable mentions:
+Genres are often defined by what they are *not*, so here are some honourable mentions:

 * The Atrocity Archives (Charlie Stross) – is set in a Lovecraftian world where magic is portrayed as very scientific, albeit with expository hand-waving rather than detailed exploration.